Giovannimbesi25/progettoSocialMediaManagement/README.md

 # progettoSocialMediaManagement
-A simple project which focus is the use of the Regression for analyze NBA data.
+The only purpose of this project is to explain the use of the Regression methods in order to analyze NBA data offered by https://www.basketball-reference.com/. <br>